Tekken: Blood Vengeance: Critical response

 The two leads and Shin were the subject of mixed responses as being unimportant in comparison to the Mishima crudge.
 Capsule Monsters criticized how Xiaoyu loses importance in the movie in the climax when the Mishimas start fighting.
 Nevertheless, he still found earlier scenes about her search for Shin Kamiya alongside Alisa to be hilarious in an accidental way.
 Spong was more negative, criticizing her adventure which started Alisa's character arc which came across as fanservice such as one where Xiaoyu is nearly naked in company of her.
-In a more general overview, Cheat Code Central felt the entire movie was fanservice as the subplot of the Mishima family has no impact in the series.
 Dread Central also criticized the subplot involving the two Williams sisters, claiming there was little focus on them and there is no solution to their rivalry similar to the Mishimas.
-Dread Central criticized the overuse of the Devil Gene subplot, while comparing Jin and Kazuya's transformations to the series Devilman which leads to a Godzilla-like fight scene in the climax when Heihachi combines with the Mokujins.
+Dread Central was also critical of the overuse of the Devil Gene subplot, while comparing Jin and Kazuya's transformations to the series Devilman which leads to a Godzilla-like fight scene in the climax when Heihachi combines with the Mokujins.

 Legacy

 The Japanese Committee of the International 3D Society honored Tekken: Blood Vengeance along with Always Sanchōme no Yūhi '64, Kaibutsu-kun and Sadako 3D at the second annual International 3D Awards Lumiere Japan, where all four films won the Movie Award.
 The film also won the International Jury Prize (Japan) at the International 3D Society's fourth annual 3D Creative Arts Awards.

 According to Anime News Network, the film has been popular in the United Kingdom based on sales from 2012, taking third place behind Arrietty and Pokémon: Destiny Deoxys.

 Shin was one of the proposed character concepts as a playable character in Tekken Revolution.
 The developer found it difficult to make him as a playable character due to his lack of knowledge in martial arts and the fact that he died in the film he appeared in, although there was an idea to make him an immortal character.

 In retrospect, Harada believes the film lives up to the requests fans used to make about the series.
 Should a sequel be done, Satō expressed a desire to use Asuka Kazama and Lili as the new leading duo especially because the latter comes across as "versatile".

-Digital Frontier got more experienced with the handling of the visuals with Blood Vengeance which led to the an easier development for Resident Evil Damnation.
+Digital Frontier got more experienced with the handling of the visuals with Blood Vengeance which led to an easier development for Resident Evil Damnation.